 Banks Are Not Required to Extend the Closing of a Short Sale

 Some banks, under certain circumstances, will extend.
-Providing it is not a Fannie Mae short sale in default.
-Providing the bank wants to postpone the auction.
+Providing it is not a Fannie Mae short sale in default and providing that the bank wants to postpone the auction.
 Sometimes, banks prefer to foreclose if the auction date is at hand.
 Some banks will not extend the short sale at all.
 They are not required to extend if the terms of the approval expire.

-The single biggest reason a bank might approve a short sale extension is because the bank probably prefers to do the short sale over the foreclosure.
-Doing the short sale must make more financial sense for the bank and be more profitable than a foreclosure.
+The single biggest reason a bank might approve a short sale extension is that the bank probably prefers to make the short sale over the foreclosure.
+Making the short sale must make more financial sense for the bank and be more profitable than a foreclosure.
 Most banks fall into this category, but not every bank will give an extension to close a short sale.
-Here are some steps you can take to increase your odds that the short sale bank will give you the extension:

-- Sign an addendum extending the closing.
 The short sale bank might want assurance that all parties to the short sale transaction are still on board and ready to close.
-If your agent can send an addendum to the bank that is signed by all sellers and buyers, this will prove that everyone has agreed to the extension.
+If your agent can send an addendum to the bank signed by all sellers and buyers, this will prove that everyone has agreed to the extension.

-- Submit an updated preapproval letter and / or proof of funds from the buyer.
 The letter the short sale bank has in its possession might be several months old by the time the bank had issued short sale approval.
 Show that the buyer is still qualified and ready to close.
 Prove an updated closing statement.
-Don't wait for the bank to ask you for this, just send it.
+Don't wait for the bank to ask you for this, send it.

-- Be professional and treat the negotiator with respect.
-Do not demand the extension or you may not get the extension at all.
+Do not demand the extension, or you may not get the extension at all.
 Explain the reasons behind the delay and assure the negotiator of the date by which you will close.

-- Be prepared to pay for the privilege.
-An extension by the short sale bank is a privilege, it is not a right.
+An extension by the short sale bank is a privilege; it is not a right.
 Some banks might charge a per diem for every day you run past the original closing date.
 That fee could be $100 a day or more.
 It could be a percentage of the net.
 The terms might already be contained in the short sale approval letter, so it's wise to review the letter.

 At the time of writing, Elizabeth Weintraub, License #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.